-Training in infection prevention and control is mandatory for our employees.
-In February this year, we further modified our infection prevention and control protocols across all our homes in line with the growing understanding of how COVID-19 is spread.
+Training in infection prevention and control is mandatory for our employees and we continue to modify our infection prevention and control protocols across all our homes in line with the growing understanding of how COVID-19 is spread.

 We know it is also an important part of our response to COVID-19 to provide safe and meaningful opportunities for our residents to connect with their families and friends.

 We have strong supply chains for personal protective equipment – items including masks, gloves, face shields and gowns.
 We constantly monitor stock levels and usage and have supplies available to meet anticipated future requirements.